• Skip to primary navigation

 • Place the pumpkin and yellow yam on a baking tray lined with parchment paper, coated with oil.

-• Coat the tops of the vegetable with olive oil.
+• Coat the tops of the vegetables with olive oil.

-• Roast the vegetables for roughly 35 minutes or until they are golden turn.
+• Roast the vegetables for roughly 35 minutes or until they are golden.

 • Meanwhile, on medium heat, add the olive oil to a heavy duty pan then proceed to saute the onion, scallion, garlic and ginger until soft and translucent.